Follow-Up Tests

 Overall 59.2 0.0001 15.5 1.0000

-Although M. montana was clearly not a statistically significant indicator of conditions inside exclosures at one site, and was marginally significant at a second site, it was significant at three other sites.
+M. montana was clearly not a statistically significant indicator of conditions inside exclosures at one site and was marginally significant at a second site, but was a significant indicator of these areas at three other sites.
 When considered together, it was clearly an indicator of conditions inside exclosures overall.
 I did similar analyses with a number of other species and found that species that occurred on multiple sites were more likely to be indicators than those that occurred on a single site.

 Meta-Analyses